 What do PD7 students do?

-- Identify their personal preferred communication style
+- Identify strategies to work with difficult people using their identified communication style

 If you have a question about grading in PD7, contact the course team using the information in the sidebar.